chrishanyu/NexusAI/memory-bank/productContext.md

 - Creates actionable list from conversations
 - Links back to original messages

-**Smart Search:**
+**Smart Search (Nexus - RAG-Powered Global AI):** ✅ **IMPLEMENTED**
 - Natural language queries: "What did we decide about Q4 goals?"
-- AI finds relevant discussions across all chats
+- Semantic search finds relevant messages across ALL conversations
+- AI (GPT-4) synthesizes answers from multiple sources
+- Source attribution links back to original messages
+- Multi-turn conversations: ask follow-up questions like "Tell me more"
+- Tap source cards to jump directly to original message in chat
-- Understands context, not just keywords
+- Works across all your conversations, not just one thread

 **Priority Detection:**
 - AI flags urgent messages that need immediate attention